 To learn something new or solve a problem, people go to Google to find answers.
-That’s why get ready to provide them with the most informative and detailed guides on various topics in your niche.
-By creating evergreen step-by-step guides for your blog, you’ll be able to drive traffic to your website.
+That’s why you should get ready to provide them with the most informative and detailed guides on various topics in your niche.
+By creating evergreen step-by-step guides for your blog, you’ll be able to drive more traffic to your website.

 For example, PC World offers visitors to read its article before purchasing a laptop.

 If claims in your posts are supported by evidence, people are more inclined to believe this information.
 You can search for results from surveys of reliable websites to prove your words.